• FTC DELAYS RED FLAGS RULES ENFORCEMENT, THIS TIME UNTIL DECEMBER 31, 2010

 We will soon print and mail our annual Maryland Laws Update, which will provide descriptions of and insights on the many new laws that impact financial service providers.
 Our May 2010 Maryland Legal Alert provides brief descriptions of some of these new laws that already are or soon will be effective.
 One of these new laws, effective July 1, 2010, makes changes to the foreclosure process for all residential properties, and makes significant changes to this process for owner-occupied properties.
 Attached is a slide presentation prepared by Margie Corwin for a recent webinar sponsored by the Maryland Bankers Association.

 Effective July 1, 2010, Maryland Court Rules change and require a very specific affidavit to be filed along with a complaint seeking a confessed judgment.
 Md.
 Rules 2-611 and 3-611.
 The revised Rules also clarify what actions the court must take based on a confessed judgment complaint and other filed pleadings and papers.
 Lenders pursuing commercial debts where the documents contain a confession of judgment provision should be sure to look at these new rules.
-Please contact Peter Rosenwald for information about including confession of judgment provisions in commercial loan documents.
+Please contact Peter Rosenwald, II for information about including confession of judgment provisions in commercial loan documents.